-ACD's preliminary charge 7.5%

-Redemption charge Nil

-Charge for investment research None

-Maximum annual management charge 1.5% (subject to a minimum of £48,000 per annum)

-Annual management charge at launch 0.51%

-Annual accounting date 31 August
+Annual accounting date 31 July

-Interim accounting date 30 November, last day of February and 31 May
+Interim accounting date 31 January

-Annual income allocation date 31 October
+Annual income allocation date 30 September

-Interim income allocation dates 31 January, 30 April and 31 July
+Interim income allocation dates 31 March

 Invest in any Securities Market of the UK or a Member State of the EU or states within the EEA on which securities are admitted to Official Listing See Appendix 4 and Appendix 5

 Invest in Eligible Markets See Appendix 4 and Appendix 5

 Income Equalisation Averaging

-Charges taken from income or capital Income
+Charges taken from income or capital Income.
+If at the end of an accounting period there is insufficient income the shortfall may be allocated to capital.

 Income to be distributed as a dividend or interest?
-The Company may distribute income in the form of a dividend or interest depending on the composition of the assets held over the accounting period.
+Dividend

-\Minimum initial investment amount, ACD's preliminary charge or any other fees payable to the ACD may be reduced or waived by the ACD at its discretion.
+Minimum subsequent investment amount may be reduced or waived by the ACD at its discretion.